goto-eof/t-bot/README.md

 2022-04-15 - Fixed configuration for building t-bot web project with maven.

-2022-04-26 - Upgraded to angular 13 and added the translation in italian.
+2022-04-26 - Added the translation in italian.

 ~~Currently all project information are available in italian [here](http://dodu.it/it/t-bot/).~~